TedGoas/Dante/src/posts/2022-08-24-product-design-hiring.md

 Our team is distributed across timezones, so I often ask about the candidate’s experience working remotely.
 What challenges have they faced and how did they overcome them?
 How did they communicate?
 How did they organize their day?

-Most people have experience working remotely post-COVID, so I often probe a bit to see  if they’ve embraced it.
-Does the candidate like working remotely, or are they only doing it because they have to?git
+Most candidates have experience working remotely because of COVID, so I often probe a bit to see if they’ve truly embraced it or if they're only doing it because they have to.

 ---